JericoJr/TaskManager/README.md

 -Hourly Checks → Sends reminders for any tasks due in less than an hour

 All user accounts and tasks are stored locally in an SQLite database.
 Users can register with their email and password, and multiple accounts are supported—ensuring each user’s tasks remain securely linked to their profile.
+In addition, each user can set their task deadline accornding to their current timezone which would be store within the database.

 For better visualization, the app includes a real-time calendar that dynamically updates with task deadlines, allowing users to view tasks by day, week, or month and drill down into specific dates.